 Global Nonviolent Film Festival is owned and organized by Global Film Studio Inc., a Canadian company federally incorporated.

-Here is what some of the filmmakers had to say about their experience at the Festival in 2020:
+Here is what some of the filmmakers had to say about their experience at the Festival:

 Hernan de Beky: “Since day one, The Global Nonviolent Film Festival has been a terrific experience.
 We are all very excited and proud to have been chosen by the Jury among so many brilliant, accomplished and creative filmmakers from around the world.
 As I mentioned to the organizers, Daria and Bruno, they really showed an incredible commitment to excellence in mounting such an awesome international event under truly challenging conditions during a world pandemic.
 Plus, the mere fact to have been singled out by the Jury means a lot to all of us, let alone to be selected to receive an award as Winner of The Best Biographical Short Film of the Global Non Violent Film Festival 2020.
 On behalf of our cast and crew thanks very much to you!
 We could not have done it without you!”, says Hernan de Beky, the real-life person on which the story of the short film REMEMBER THIS VOICE (USA) is based upon.